ThiagoPonciano/ThiagoPonciano/README.md

 ### About me
 I hold a degree in Information Systems, and I am passionate about innovation, results-driven, with experience in systems and data analysis, investment portfolio management, client portfolio management, financial markets, and customer service.

 Constantly seeking to learn and grow, I am revisiting my foundational skills in programming logic, databases, data analysis, and object-oriented programming.
-I am currently studying and working with technologies such as C#, Python, .NET Framework, Azure, SQL (MSSQL, MySQL, Oracle), and focusing on Back-End development, API integration, and microservices architecture.
+I am currently studying and working with technologies such as C#, .NET Core, .NET Framework, Azure DevOps, SQL (MSSQL, MySQL, Oracle), and focusing on Backend development, API integration, clean architecture and DDD.

 I strongly believe in the transformative power of technology to improve everyday life and create valuable consumer experiences.
 My goal is to leverage technology to foster innovation and enhance client interaction—making the use of a product or service natural and simple.
 I aim to anticipate and understand real user needs, ensure product quality, deliver ideal user experiences, and ultimately generate value for the company.